drduh/macOS-Security-and-Privacy-Guide/README.md

 ## iMessage

-[iMessage](https://en.wikipedia.org/wiki/IMessage) is Apple's first party messenger.
+[iMessage](https://en.wikipedia.org/wiki/IMessage) is Apple's first-party messenger.
 It requires an [Apple Account](#apple-account) in order to use it.

 Enable [Contact Key Verification](https://support.apple.com/118246) and verify contacts.